The Commons Lounge and Earl Moseley, Jr. Resource Library

 chess game

-In Fall 2020, the Black Students' Resource Library was dedicated to Earl Moseley, Jr. A constant mentor and friend to all who knew him, Moseley helped establish the Coalition of Black Faculty & Staff at TXST, served as the first hall director for Blanco Hall on campus, and was the first African American to sit on San Marcos City Council.
+In Fall 2020, the Black Students' Resource Library was renamed after Earl Moseley, Jr. A constant mentor and friend to all who knew him, Moseley helped establish the Coalition of Black Faculty & Staff at TXST, served as the first hall director for Blanco Hall on campus, and was the first African American to sit on San Marcos City Council.
 PAAC dedicates the Library in his honor.
-The Library underwent steady renovation in Fall 2020 and hopes to reopen its doors for student use in Spring 2021.

 Hours